abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Ajahn Amaro • November 2008

 When we do the chanting on the four divine abodes, the *brahmavihāras*—*mettā*, *karuṇā*, *muditā*, *upekkhā*, loving-kindness, compassion, gladness, equanimity—going through each one, it’s important to notice the development of equanimity around reflections on *kamma*, actions of cause and effect.
 “I am the owner of my kamma, heir to my kamma, born of my kamma, related to my kamma, abide supported by my kamma.
 Whatever kamma I shall do, for good or for ill, of that I will be the heir.”

 The other brahmavihāras—mettā, karuṇā, and muditā—have an emotional tone, a quality of wishing well to ourselves and others, of wishing to be free from suffering.
-But the fourth one, upekkhā, equanimity, is developed through a conscious reflection on *kamma* *vipāka,* kamma and its results.
+But the fourth one, upekkhā, equanimity, is developed through a conscious reflection on *kamma* and *vipāka kamma,* action and its results.
 That may not sound terribly interesting, and so it can easily be pushed aside.
 But equanimity is the most refined of the brahmavihāras.
 It’s quite a significant mental quality and is difficult to establish.